• Skip to primary navigation

 Helpful tips

-• Make sure you don’t ground the almonds too much or end up with almond butter.
+• Make sure you don’t grind the almonds too much or end up with almond butter!

 • Do not add all the sugar at once.
 Taste and adjust as per your preference.

-• If you don’t want to serve it yet, cover the tin with aluminum foil and place it back in the freezer until serving.
+• If you don’t want to serve it yet, cover the tin with aluminum foil and return it to the freezer until serving.

 Recipe variation